-Checking Belt Tensioner Spring Tension and Belt Wear (Automatic Tensioner)
+Checking Belt Tensioner Spring Tension and Belt Wear

 Belt drive systems equipped with automatic (spring) belt tensioners cannot be adjusted or repaired.
-The automatic belt tensioner is designed to maintain proper belt tension over the life of the belt.
+The automatic belt tensioners are designed to maintain proper belt tension over the life of the belt.
 If tensioner spring tension is not within specification, replace tensioner assembly.